 Intensive practices target students who have the greatest need or who engage in the most severe misbehavior.
 The goals are to 1) use alternatives to suspension to address skill deficits through teaching and reinforcing of positive behavior and 2) address students’ unmet needs with wraparound services.
 Key practices include:

-• Systems of integrated wraparound services that may include mental health support, counseling, mentoring, tutoring and social work services.
+• Integrated wraparound services that may include mental health support, counseling, mentoring, tutoring and social work services (APA, 2008).

 • Mediation programs.

-• Consultation with student support services specialists to evaluate the function of the misbehavior and teach acceptable alternative behaviors.
+• Consultation with student support services specialists to evaluate the function of the misbehavior and teach acceptable alternative behaviors (Anderson & Borgmeier, 2010).

 Making data-based decisions is crucial in developing practices that meet the needs of your school.
 Most schools already have systems for collecting behavior incident data in place.